suixinsuo/olympus-protocol/docs/Using Components.md

   });
 ```

 a) First, we invest some ether.
-Will invest 3ETH and try to buy 3 times tokens.
+We invest 3ETH and try to buy tokens 3 times.
 b) Then we check the rates and prepare the amounts array.
-The rates are provided by the exchange provider
-from real tokens price.
+The rates are provided by the exchange provider that gives real tokens price.
 In the local test, we can call our mockupKyber which will provide us the mock rates for the tokens.
 We will set the amounts array to 0.5eth for each token (1 ETH in total)
 c) The first time we buy, the trading interval gets initialized for each token.
 The second time the trading interval gets
 added (so it shall also succeed).
 Finally, the third trial shall revert.